Krillh/Airzlinshire/Misc/Monus Tome Monks.md

 ### Tome Casting Time (CT)
 The casting time is the amount of time it takes for a tome to expend a full cast's worth of energy.
 The time it takes is usually quite small unless you have very high power tomes.
 It's calculated by dividing the majik power of a cast, measured in gako, by the majik flow rate of the tome, measured in seko.
 The majik flow rate is dependent on both the material the tome is made of and classified factors of the manufacturing process.
 ### Tome Spell Complexity (SP)
 The spell complexity of a tome is one of the more, ironically, complex measurements.
+It is calculated by multiplying one more than the square root of the majik power for each element together.
+Along with being the most complicated to calculate, it is also the least used measurement.
+Monus insists that it is useful, and claims that it is used internally, but refuses to share what for.
 ## Uses for Tomes
 Tomes are used for all sorts of purposes, including as weapons, for transportation as engines, as portable light sources, to accelerate crop growth, and much, much more.
 Anything that can be achieved by use of Majik can be achieved with a tome.
 # Who are the Monus Tome Monks?